 Location: Greene Street Fields at the Colonial Life Arena

 Pumpkin Chunkin’ is an annual fall event held by the UofSC chapter of Theta Tau.
-This year it takes place on October 26th at the Greene Street Fields next to the Colonial Life Arena.
+This year it takes place on October 26 at the Greene Street Fields next to the Colonial Life Arena.
 Teams from various schools or organizations can compete by designing and building their own trebuchet.
 They then test their design by flinging pumpkins to the best of their ability in two categories; accuracy and distance.
 This competition will be held at the Fall Into Science Festival, so be sure to stick around!
 We can’t wait to see pumpkins fly across the Carolina sky!
-Learn more about the main Trebuchet Competition here.
-This year we are also launching a NEW Junior Catapult Competition, which you can learn more about here.

 The second annual Fall Into Science Festival will take place in tandem with the competition, providing more entertainment and learning experiences from all aspects of STEM.
 This fall festival is family-friendly and completely free, with new and exciting Halloween oriented activities!
 Costumes are strongly encouraged for guests of ALL ages.
 Please check out our Facebook event and follow for updates and answers to any questions you may have!